trulysimple/.github/CONTRIBUTING.md

 Notice that the `main` branch receives patches most of the time, but eventually receives minor changes and, less frequently, major changes.
 Version bumping is handled in an automated way.

-## Updating

-Once a pull request is submitted, it will automatically receive changes from the base branch when available.
-You must then update your local copy and perform any necessary adjustments.